Fundamental Work Scaling and Non-Extensivity in Critical Engines: Stirling Cycle and Criticality

-Inclusion of higher thermal populations reduces the maximum attainable efficiency, keeping it strictly below the Carnot limit.
-This reduction arises because part of the thermal energy is expended in populating excited states rather than contributing to useful work.
+The inclusion of thermal populations only reduces the maximum attainable efficiency, keeping it strictly below the Carnot limit.
+This reduction arises because part of the absorbed thermal energy is expended in populating excited states rather than contributing to useful macroscopic work.
 In the limit of a large energy gap and/or sufficiently low temperature, these corrections vanish, and the Carnot efficiency is asymptotically recovered.

-\section{General Framework for Quantum Stirling Cycles: Validation and Application to Critical Systems with Fibonacci-Type Degeneracies}